 The standardized testing service is determined by the Archdiocese of St. Louis.
 Currently the Iowa Test of Basic Skills (ITBS) is used.
 Test scores are used to analyze curriculum strengths and weaknesses, as well as individual student strengths and weaknesses.
+In 2024 the Archdiocese adopted the NWEA standardized testing format for grades 4-6.
+Grades 7-8 will be phased out of the ITBS by the year 2026.
+Following 2026 all students in grades 4-8 will be uniformly taking the NWEA standardized testing format.

 The faculty uses these results to monitor curriculum adjustments in order to enhance the learning environment.
 The results of ITBS standardized testing are reported to parents at Parent Teacher Conferences in the fall.
 Teachers monitor student progress and teachers and parents communicate with assessments as needed beyond the quarter grades.
+The MAP test will be administered as well in this coming school year.